Hamstring tendinopathy – A pain in the butt

 • Gym - deep squats or deadlifts.

-This is because in each of these positions the hamstring tendon is tensioned or 'compressed' against the underlying bone - this is the big one.
+This is because in each of these positions the hamstring tendon is either tensioned or 'compressed' against the underlying bone - this is the big one.

 • Fatigue - doing too much so that your form is poor.